Back To Top

 News

-European Foundry Industry Sentiment Indicator (FISI) Shows Improvement in January 2025
+European Foundry Industry Sentiment Indicator (FISI) improved in May 2025

-European Foundry Industry Sentiment Indicator (FISI) Shows Improvement in January 2025
+European Foundry Industry Sentiment Indicator (FISI) hits the first obstacle in April 2025

 The FISI – European Foundry Industry Sentiment Indicator – is the earliest available composite indicator providing information on the European foundry industry performance.
 It is published by EFF every month and is based on survey responses of the European foundry industry.
 The EFF members are asked to give their assessment of the current business situation in the foundry sector and their expectations for the next six months.